 Want to boost your revision and maximise your chances of receiving a UK medical school offer?
 Combine your reading here with medicine interview tutoring to enhance your answers and delivery.

-5. These are many examples of whistleblowing and its absence in the NHS in major cases such as the Lucy Letby case, Harold Shipman case and the Francis Reports.
+There are many examples of whistleblowing, and of its absence, in major NHS cases such as the Lucy Letby case at the Countess of Chester Hospital (now examined by the Thirlwall Inquiry), the Harold Shipman case and the Mid Staffordshire scandal exposed by the Francis Report.

 Whistleblowing Definition: What is Whistleblowing?